 - meal pattern flexibility.

+Many of these waivers were extended in late August to run through the end of the 2020 calendar year.
+Read more here.
 To learn more about how afterschool programs can work with community partners to provide meals, check out this webinar hosted by the Afterschool Alliance, the Food Research and Action Center (FRAC) and other partners.
 Additionally, this FAQs document provides additional guidance on how to safely provide meals, as well as answers to specific questions on serving meals through the Summer Food Service Program and the Child and Adult Care Feeding Program.

 First, the Federal Office of Child Care did release COVID-specific guidance to the field.
 Find it here.
 This guidance includes information such as: